nexus-technolgy/fingerprint/README.md

 This is a passive browser fingerprinting library for creating persistent, unique and long-lasting digital fingerprints without depending on time dependent variables such as the user agent string.
 As such, the fingerprint should not change most of the time when a user upgrades their browser to the current version.

-This version is a heavily modified fork of the OPFS source from Joe Rutkowski <Joe@dreggle.com> (https://github.com/Joe12387/OP-Fingerprinting-Script) [DEMO](https://detectincognito.com/opfs.html "DEMO") with numerous code enhancements and quality improvements.
-It will generate a different device ID and browser ID from the original, but uses all of the same markers to build the profile.
+This version is a heavily modified fork of the [OPFS source](https://github.com/Joe12387/OP-Fingerprinting-Script) [DEMO](https://detectincognito.com/opfs.html) with numerous code enhancements and quality improvements.
+It will generate a different unique ID and browser ID from the original, but uses all of the same markers to build the profile.

 ## Usage